AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

    >[!NOTE]
    >
    >When someone visits your website, [Munchkin](/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md) cookies them and puts them into the system.
-We look up their IP in a special database and infer all kinds of good info..
+We look up their IP in a special database and infer all kinds of good info.

 1. _Is_ is set by default.
 In the Select Values field, type in NY (you can also click the drop-down and select from the list).